 Each regiment consisted of ten companies, all of which were led by a Colonel.
 Each of the companies had about one hundred troops.
 In total, the regiment was about ten thousand strong.
 Although Blacks were not allowed to become commissioned officers, they were granted the ranks of non-commissioned officers, such as the various levels of Sergeants and Corporal.
 These, unfortunately, were the only ranks Black soldiers could aspire to.

-During the war, there were a number of troubles that arose for Black Americans even after being admitted into the Arm forces.
+During the war, several troubles arose for Black Americans even after being admitted into the armed forces.
 The first was equal pay.
 Black soldiers, whether non-commissioned officers or not, received a monthly payment of seven dollars.
-Enlisted white men received thirteen dollars a month, with an extra three dollars in clothing allowance.
+Enlisted White men received thirteen dollars a month, with an extra three dollars in clothing allowance.
 Non-commissioned white officers received a few dollars more than even this, depending on rank.
 Black Americans saw this as an outrage and an insult to the men fighting.
 One regiment even protested, pilling up their rifles and refusing to move until equal pay was administered.
 Their Sergeant was then executed for treason.
 Equal pay was not fixed until later in the war.
 The next problem was that of rank.
 No Black soldier, no matter what his experience, could become a commissioned officer.
 This meant that at all times colored regiments were commanded by a White officer.
-There were a number of exceptions to this rule, but very few.
+There were several exceptions to this rule, but very few.
 The problem of rank was never fixed until after the Civil War.
 There was also the problem of treatment by their fellow White soldiers.
 Most Union, White soldiers looked down on their counterparts, resulting in much discrimination (History.Net).
 This was still better than the treatment by the Confederate forces.
-In May 1863, the Confederacy passed a proclamation that all Black troops captured in battle will either be shot or sold back into slavery and that any White officers found leading them will be executed for leading rebel slaves against the Confederacy.
+In May 1863, the Confederacy passed a proclamation that all Black troops captured in battle would either be shot or sold back into slavery and that any White officers found leading them would be executed for leading rebel slaves against the Confederacy.
 Reports soon came in of Confederates executing Black prisoners of war.
 One such incident was the Massacre at Fort Pillow.
 Their many Black troops who had surrendered were slaughtered by Confederate forces under the command of General Nathan Forest.
 Forest would later go on to found the Ku Klux Klan only a year after the war (Creating Black Americans).